Daily Image Update

 High-resolution image

 Figure 2b.
-This plot shows average sea level pressure in the Arctic in millibars for March 2024.
-Yellows and reds indicate high air pressure; blues and purples indicate low pressure.
+This plot shows the average sea level pressure in the Arctic in millibars for April 2024.
+Yellows and reds indicate above average air pressures; blues and purples indicate below average air pressures.

 Credit: NSIDC courtesy NOAA Earth System Research Laboratory Physical Sciences Laboratory